The “Wow Factor”

 We train and mentor our associates so that they can achieve rewarding careers and, through our team-oriented approach, ultimately “wow” clients.
 We know that development of our associates to their full potential is essential for our future success and it is something we take seriously.
-Diversity is also important to this Firm and we are passionate about creating an environment where every lawyer, regardless of gender, race, religion or sexual orientation, will be able to thrive.
+Diversity is also important to the Firm and we are passionate about creating an environment where every lawyer, regardless of gender, race, religion or sexual orientation, will be able to thrive.

 In the News

 With a myriad of rankings by publications such as The American Lawyer, the Financial Times, and Chambers, Weil’s standing as one of the world’s most prestigious firms is unquestioned.
 In 2014, Weil won more than 50 awards in the United States alone, including 33 partners across Weil’s U.S. offices receiving 44 awards for their exemplary achievements.
 Some highlights for 2015 include: